 Bryan Kramer – A distinguished global speaker and one of the world’s top leaders specific to the art and science of sharing in marketing and business.
-Founder of Pure Matter – Bryan Kramer’s a best selling authors of “No B2B or B2C, It’s Human to Human” and his new book “Shareology”.
+Founder of Pure Matter – Bryan Kramer’s a best selling authors of and his new book “Shareology”.

 After reading Bryan’s book, it became clear that sharing creates and instills trust.
 Trust builds relationships and building relationships leads us to more sales.

 Engaging with these leaders has allowed us to evaluate and analyze social selling etiquette by how they engage and communicate across multiple social channels.

 Our digital world is quite similar to our physical world surrounded by social norms and social selling etiquette.

 For example, social selling etiquette is about engaging and communicating the same way you communicate with someone in a meet up or networking event in person.
 Many of the same rules apply.

 Proper social selling etiquette includes: